Ría de Arousa

-The Ría de Arousa is a ria, a saline estuary, that forms a firth situated on Galicia, Spain.
-It is one of the five Rías Baixas.
-The Ría de Arousa estuary is the largest of the estuaries of Galicia.
-It is part of the Rias Baixas and is located between the estuary of Muros and Noia to the north and the Pontevedra estuary to the south.
-The peninsulas of Barbanza, in the province of A Coruña, and O Salnés, in the province of Pontevedra, are those who define their coasts on the north and south, respectively.
-Ría de Muros and Noia (es, gl) is located in north.
+The Ría de Arousa is a ria, a saline estuary in Galicia, Spain.
+It is one of the five Rías Baixas, and located between the Ría de Muros e Noia (es, gl) to the north and the Ria de Pontevedra to the south.
+The peninsulas of Barbanza, in the province of A Coruña, and O Salnés, in the province of Pontevedra, define the ria's coasts to the north and south respectively.

-It is the largest estuary, although not reaching the higher levels bathymetric, at 69 m maximum depth at the mouth.
-It has numerous islands and islets among which the island of Arousa, A Toxa, Sálvora in the mouth and Cortegada at the entrance.
-The main rivers that flow to it are the Ulla river at its headwaters and the river Umia in the cove that forms the peninsula of O Grove with the coast of Cambados.
+While the Ría de Arousa is the largest of the Rías Baixas, it does not reach the greatest depth, with a 69 m maximum depth at the mouth.
+It has numerous islands and islets among which are the islands of Arousa, A Toxa, Sálvora in the mouth and Cortegada at the entrance.
+The main rivers that flow into it are the Ulla River at its headwaters and the River Umia in the cove that forms the peninsula of O Grove with the coast of Cambados.

-The most important river towns are Ribeira, Pobra do Caramiñal, Rianxo and Boiro to the north, and Vilagarcía de Arousa, Vilanova de Arousa, Cambados and O Grove to the south, and Arousa in the homonymous island.
+The most important river towns are Ribeira, A Pobra do Caramiñal, Rianxo and Boiro to the north, and Vilagarcía de Arousa, Vilanova de Arousa, Cambados and O Grove to the south, and Arousa on Arousa Island.